raiguard/fmm/README.md

 # fmm

 A CLI mod manager for Factorio.
-Easily enable, disable, download, remove, update, upload, or sync mods with a save file.
-Dependencies will be automatically downloaded and enabled.

-## Status

-This project is currently being rewritten from the ground up in Go.
-Most features are missing, and it has bugs!
+Easily download and enable mods, sync with save files or log file checksums, and upload mod zip files to the portal.

 ## Usage

 ```
 fmm help
 fmm enable RecipeBook
-fmm download space-exploration
+fmm sync ~/downloads/save-file.zip
 ```

 Read the [man pages](./man) to learn more.